AI Workshop: learn to build apps with AI →

 System Information: top - Task Manager

-A quick guide to the top command, used to list the processes running in real time
+A quick guide to the top command, which lists processes in real time.

 The top command is used to display dynamic real-time information about running processes in the system.